National Movement

 Oregon

-- Oregon’s Treasurer in 2024, Tobias Read, presented a Pathway to Net Zero to the Oregon Investment Council.
+• Oregon’s Former Treasurer in 2024, Tobias Read, presented a Pathway to Net Zero to the Oregon Investment Council.

-The Pause Act, a moratorium on investment in private investments devoted to fossil fuels.
+• In 2025, Divest Oregon will introduced The Pause Act, a moratorium on investment in private investments devoted to fossil fuels.
+This bill did not move forward due to opposition from the current Oregon Treasury.